codewithdary/custom-artisan-commands/README.md

 ```

 # Credits due where credits due…
-Thanks to Laravel for giving me the opportunity to make this tutorial on [Artisan Console](https://laravel.com/docs/8.x/artisan).
-I would also like to thank the Tailwind developers for giving us an incredible CSS framework which made my life as a content creator, a lot easier.
+Thanks to [Laravel](https://laravel.com/) for giving me the opportunity to make this tutorial on [Artisan Console](https://laravel.com/docs/8.x/artisan).